larrygao001/social-detection/readme.md

 3. Launch app
   Navigate to backend directory,run `npm install` to install all the dependencies, and `npm start` to run the application.
-  Repeat the steps above to launch the frontend react application.
+  Repeat the steps above to launch the frontend React application.

 <hr/>